 Yesterday, Alabama's former Democratic Governor Don Siegelman returned to federal prison to complete his 6 and a half year sentence on a bribery conviction for a transaction which has never before been considered "bribery" in the history of this nation.

-The prosecution was brought about during the Bush Administration by close friends of Karl Rove and presided over by Judge's who served as his clients.
+The prosecution was brought about during the Bush Administration by close friends of Karl Rove and presided over by a Judge who served as his client.
 Despite a plea from 133 former state Attorneys General, both Republican and Democratic, detailing the political nature of the prosecution and the dangerous precedent set by charging "bribery" against someone who never received a penny of person enrichment, the Supreme Court declined to hear the case earlier this year, and Siegelman was forced to return to prison yesterday, ironically enough, on September 11th.

 I interviewed Siegelman just over one week ago, as he and his daughter Dana were about to head to the Democratic National Convention in Charlotte, NC to raise support for a petition campaign for a Presidential pardon.
 I aired the maddening interview today on my KPFK/Pacifica Radio show.